 Every PC part is integral for the PC to function properly.
 Elements like the motherboard, the RAMs, the disks, etc., must work simultaneously for the system to operate.

-If a critical components fails, then either the system will start at all or your will often see a Blue Screen of Death.
+If a critical component fails, the system will start at all, or you will often see a Blue Screen of Death.

-BSOD can be caused by various reasons, such as issues with the motherboard, improper connection of components, etc. One of the main culprits is the RAM.
+Various reasons, such as issues with the motherboard, improper connection of components, etc., can cause BSOD.
+One of the main culprits is the RAM.

 The operating system relies heavily on the RAM to store temporary data before and after processing.
 If the RAM or the slot is defective or not inserted correctly into the slot, you can experience abrupt system crashes with the BSOD (blue screen of death).